 Difference Between Piston Engine and Rotary Engine

 One of the most common types of engines used is the piston engine.
 They are among the most popular engines that are sought for cars and other vessels in the United States as well as in other countries.
 However there are variations in the types of engines that are used in the United States, as some vessels require a rotary engine.
 To those who are novices in this type of industry, a piston engine and a rotary engine may appear the same, but they are not.
 There are some distinct differences between them that you should be familiar with.
-In this article, we will go over some of the differences of the two.
+In this article, we will explain you the difference between rotary engine and piston engine.

 A piston engine, which can also be referred to as a reciprocating engine is a traditional automotive engine which creates a rotating motion by way of utilizing reciprocating pistons.
 The way this works is that pistons are linked with a cylinder where both air and gas is incinerated.
 When the mesh of both air and gas is heated, it results in a high pressure that moves the piston, and in turn, results in the crankshaft revolving and pushing the vessel.
 For the most part, piston engines are often used in cars and even in aircraft because almost all large automakers utilize piston engines.